2023

 Stretton Medical Centre

-Concerns summary GPs may not routinely discuss medication risks, such as relapse or initial worsening symptoms, contradicting NICE guidance, due to varied approaches and time limitations.
+Concerns summary (AI summary) GPs may not routinely discuss medication risks, such as relapse or initial worsening symptoms, contradicting NICE guidance, due to varied approaches and time limitations.
 A significant event meeting regarding the death was also delayed for over two years.

 Reece Nelson